platelminto/icloud-to-nextcloud/README.md

 ## Connecting Devices to Nextcloud

 ### Linux
 1. Add an online account for Nextcloud in your system settings

 ### Android
+Note: It's recommended to use F-Droid to download and install all the following apps, as it provides open-source versions.

-1. Install the Nextcloud app from the Play Store
+1. Install the Nextcloud app.
 2. Set up auto-upload in settings for various photo libraries (e.g., Gallery, Screenshots)
 3. For calendar and contacts sync:
    - Install DAVx5